 In Germany, just like a private person, companies (businesses) can also be held liable for damages caused to an unlimited extent.
 Professional liability insurance is, therefore, one of the most important insurances for freelancers in Germany.

 Berufshaftpflichtversicherung covers losses incurred by third parties in the course of business activities.
-Depending on the extent of the damage, this may well mean the financial ruin for you or your company.
+Depending on the extent of the damage, this may well mean financial ruin for you or your company.
 Without a professional liability cover, that is!

 Professional liability insurance for freelancers works in three ways:

 - Firstly, if damage occurs, the liability insurance for self-employed persons first checks whether the liability claim is actually justified — both in terms of the reason and the amount.

 - If the claim is justified, it will be covered by the liability insurance for self-employed persons and the entrepreneur will be saved from financial expenses.

 - If the insurer finds that the claim is wholly or partially unjustified, it protects itself from its customers.
 The professional liability insurance for freelancers rejects the claims and, if necessary, takes legal action.

 In addition, the liability insurance for freelancers fends off unjustified claims by any miffed clients.

 Hiscox is an insurance provider specialising in professional liability insurance in Europe.